Children participating in educational activities and learning about their rights

 Not all tamariki get to experience the amazing things Aotearoa has to offer.

-It’s a great place to grow up, but child poverty, limited access to education and healthcare, and the effects of climate change are hitting our most vulnerable children hard.
+It’s a great place to grow up, but poverty, limited access to education and healthcare, and the effects of climate change are hitting our most vulnerable children hard.

-UNICEF Aotearoa is advocating to government, collaborating with iwi, hapū, whānau and hapori Māori, and working with the wider child rights sector to protect our kids and provide a space for their voices to be heard.
+UNICEF Aotearoa advocates to government, collaborates with hapori Māori and the wider child rights sector to protect children's rights and provide a space for their voices to be heard.

-Together, let's empower tamariki and rangatahi voices, igniting change for a better Aotearoa!
+Together, let's empower tamariki and rangatahi voices, igniting change for a better Aotearoa

 Did you know that each and every child has 42 fundamental rights?